kpn/kstreams/docs/stream.md

         show_bases: false

 !!! note
-    It also possible to inherits from `ManualCommitRebalanceListener`
+    It also possible to inherits from `ManualCommitRebalanceListener` and `MetricsRebalanceListener`